-180 3.
-Statistics of TCs over East Asia
+3. Statistics of TCs over East Asia

 There are 851 TCs tracked over the WNP and EA during 1979-2012.
-These TCs are divided into 181 two groups according to their propagation directions: westward and northward.
-The westward-182 moving TCs are generated over the Pacific warm pool east of the Philippines, then move west-183 ward/northwestward in a straight line and make landfall along the coasts of south China or the 184 Indochina peninsula.
-The northward-moving TCs are also generated over the Pacific warm pool, 185 but instead of hitting the coast and moving further west, these TCs curve toward the north and 186 make landfall over the eastern China, the Korean peninsula or Japan.
-This division is similar to 187 that in Camargo et al. (2007a), who used cluster analysis to divide TC trajectories over the WNP 188 and EA into seven clusters which can be further grouped as straight-movers and recurvers.
-In 189 general, westward-moving TCs are similar to the straight-movers in Camargo et al. (2007a), and 190 northward-moving TCs are similar to the recurvers.
-Camargo et al. (2007a) found that the seven 191 clusters in their analysis show different characteristics in terms of genesis position and lifetime.
-192 However, when comparing the difference in landfall locations, the seven clusters merged into two 193 groups according to their trajectories (straight-mover or recurver).
-As we focus on the contribu-194 tion of TCs to precipitation and moisture fluxes over the EA landmass, this remerging of the seven clusters into two groups based on landfall location, gives us confidence to use the much simpler straight-mover/recurver (westward/northward) classification to carry out our study.
+These TCs are divided into two groups according to their propagation directions: westward and northward.
+The westward-moving TCs are generated over the Pacific warm pool east of the Philippines and then move westward/northwestward in a straight line and make landfall along the coasts of south China or the Indochina Peninsula.
+The northward-moving TCs are also generated over the Pacific warm pool, but instead of hitting the coast and moving farther west, these TCs curve toward the north and make landfall over eastern China, the Korean Peninsula, or Japan.
+This division is similar to that in Camargo et al. (2007a), who used cluster analysis to divide TC trajectories over the WNP and EA into seven clusters that can be further grouped as straight-movers and recurvers.
+In general, westward-moving TCs are similar to the straight-movers in Camargo et al. (2007a), and northward-moving TCs are similar to the recurvers.
+Camargo et al. (2007a) found that the seven clusters in their analysis show different characteristics in terms of genesis position and lifetime.
+However, when comparing the difference in landfall locations, the seven clusters merged into two groups according to their trajectories (straight-mover or recurver).
+As we focus on the contribution of TCs to precipitation and moisture fluxes over the EA landmass, this remerging of the seven clusters into two groups based on landfall location gives us confidence to use the much simpler straight-mover/recurver (westward/northward) classification to carry out our study.

-The number of TCs in each month and in each group over the period of 1979-2012 is shown 198 in Figure 1.
-There are more northward-moving TCs than westward-moving TCs in each month, 199 which is consistent with results shown in other datasets e.g., IBTrACS (Camargo et al. 2007a).
-TC 200 activity over the WNP and EA shows a single peak in the mean seasonal cycle.
-More in detail, 20 westward-moving TCs are rare from January to May, then increase from July to October (JASO) 202 with the highest number in October; northward-moving TCs show a similar seasonal cycle, being 203 inactive from December to April and active during JASO, with the highest number occurring in 204 September.
+The number of TCs in each month and in each group over the period of 1979-2012 is shown in Fig. 1.
+There are more northward-moving TCs than westward-moving TCs in each month, which is consistent with results shown in other datasets (e.g., IBTrACS) (Camargo et al. 2007a).
+TC activity over the WNP and EA shows a single peak in the mean seasonal cycle.
+More in detail, westward-moving TCs are rare from January to May, then increase from July to October (JASO) with the highest number in October; northward-moving TCs show a similar seasonal cycle, being inactive from December to April and active during JASO, with the highest number occurring in September.
 58% of all TCs over the WNP and EA occur during JASO.
-After peaking, TC activity 205 over the WNP and EA decreases rapidly.
-206
+After peaking, TC activity over the WNP and EA decreases rapidly.

-These seasonal features over the WNP and EA are similar to those for global TCs, which are due to a number of factors, e.g., the mean seasonal cycle SST, which is positively correlated with mean seasonal cycle of TC frequency; a low vertical wind shear in the atmosphere and the existence of a monsoon trough or easterly waves.
+These seasonal features over the WNP and EA are similar to those for global TCs, which are due to a number of factors, such as the mean seasonal cycle SST, which is positively correlated with mean seasonal cycle of TC frequency, a low vertical wind shear in the atmosphere, and the existence of a monsoon trough or easterly waves.
 However, other features, such as the division of westward and northward trajectories, are unique and relate to the positions of the EA summer monsoon trough and the WNPSH.
 We find similar statistics to 1979-2012 for the 1998-2012 period of the TRMM rainfall record (not shown).
-During season JASO, there are 14.6 TCs/season over the period 1979-2012 and 14.0 TCs/season over the period 1998-2012.
+During season JASO, there are 14.6 TCs per season over the period 1979-2012 and 14.0 TCs per season over the period 1998-2012.